oyzamil/prompt-library-ext-v2/README.md

 # Prompt Library

-Save, organize, and access your most-used prompts in seconds with ChatGPT Quick Prompts.
+Save, organize, and access your most-used prompts in seconds with Propmt Library.

-ChatGPT Quick Prompt is a powerful browser extension focused on prompt management and quick input.
+Propmt Library is a powerful browser extension focused on prompt management and quick input.
 It helps you create, manage, and organize a library of prompts, and lets you quickly insert preset prompt content into any input field on a webpage — significantly improving your efficiency when interacting with AI tools.

 ---